The Bible is filled with sadness, but there is also hope. These 5 comforting Bible verses for loss, will remind you of God’s hope when grief comes.

 “Just then a woman who had been subject to bleeding for twelve years came up behind him and touched the edge of his cloak.
 She said to herself, “If I only touch his cloak, I will be healed.”Matthew 9:20-21 (NIV)

-She desperately wanted healing from her disorder and knew that the only person who was able to heal her was Jesus.
+She desperately wanted to heal from her disorder and knew that the only person who was able to heal her was Jesus.
 She probably traveled a long distance just to be within sight, hoping that He might be merciful and heal her.
 “If only I could get close enough, He would heal me,” she thought.

 During those 18 months, I remember praying for healing and restoration of my body, thinking if only Jesus would heal me.
 But the healing didn’t come during that time and I began to grow weary, physically and emotionally.